jayzheng98/jayzheng98.github.io/_projects/project2.md

 <div align="center"> <img alt="p2-20" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-20.png?raw=true" width="250px"> </div><br>

 ### Service abnormal behavior detection (high → low)
-**1.** The workflow of bi-directional detection is:
+**1.** The general idea for detection at this level is as follows:
- - *traverse within the "threat_scenario" layer (current location) to obtain remaining steps (CTI)*
+ - *Traverse within "threat_scenario" to obtain remaining scenarios' entities (CTI)*
- - *traverse downward to the "syslog" layer for each step to find related logs (behavior data)*
+ - *Traverse downward to "syslog" to find related logs for each scenario (behavior data)*
- - *output the traversal path as the detection result*
+ - *Output the traversal path as the detection result*

 **2.** At first, node "TS2.1" was read, which involves **tampering** with the **TSR cancel** command file.
 However, since this file was tampered locally by the attacker, no relevant logs can be detected